gentlee/gentlee.github.io/articles/2024-09-14-react-redux-cache/en.md

 export const UserScreen = () => {
   const {id} = useParams()

-  // `useQuery` connects to the Redux state, and if a user with such an ID is already cached,
+  // `useQuery` connects to the store's state, and if a user with such an ID is already cached,
   // the query will not be executed (default caching policy is 'cache-first') const [{result: userId, loading, error}] = useQuery({
     query: 'getUser',